thestormforge/webinars/resource-management/lab0/README.md

 ## Tainting control-plane

-This step will be important for the next lab:
+This step will be VERY important for the next lab:
 ```sh
 kubectl taint nodes demo node-role.kubernetes.io/control-plane=:NoSchedule
 ```